 HCV ATTRIBUTE Rare, threatened or endangered ecosystems

-OPERATI ONAL MONITORING PROGRAM
+OPERATIONAL MONITORING PROGRAM

-MANAGEMENT Maintain rare, threatened or endangered ecosystems

-OBJECTIVE

-INDICATOR Rare, threatened or endangered ecosystems administratively protected

-from forest mana agement activities

-MONITORING/RE PORTING MONITORING STRATEGY

-FREQUENCY Manitor rare threatened or endangered ecosystems to

-Annual Monitor rare, threatened or endangered ecosystems to ensure they are administratively protected from forest
+MANAGEMENT OBJECTIVE Maintain rare, th reatened or endangered ecosystems INDICATOR Rare, threatened or endangered ecosystems administratively protected from forest management activities MONITORING/REPORTING FREQUENCY Annual MONITORING STRATEGY Monitor rare, threatened or endangered ecosystems to ensure they are administratively protected from forest management activities.

-/ imadi management activities.
-Exception applies if the mapped

-ecosystem type does not match on-the-ground

-characteristics.

-DATA SOURCES COST AND DIFFICULTY

-The Forest Manag ger (TFM); Low

-NSDOE

-- All significant, old or unique forests (SOUF) are administratively protected from forest management activities that meet the following species composition.
 Exception applies if the mapped ecosystem type does not match on-the-ground characteristics.
+DATA SOURCES The Forest Manager (TFM); NSDOE COST AND DIFFICULTY Low

+- All significant, old or unique forests (SOUF) are administratively protected from forest management activities that meet the following species composition (SOUF code in brackets).
+Exception applies if the mapped ecosystem type does not match on-the-ground characteristics.

 Species composition Stand height

-70% or more spruce or red spruce ≥17m
+70% or more spruce or red spruce (SPRU) ≥17m

-50% or more eastern hemlock ≥15m
+50% or more eastern hemlock (HEML) ≥15m

-50% or more white pine ≥18m
+50% or more white pine (WHPI) ≥18m

 70% or more climax coniferous species with the most common ≥17m

+species no more than 60% (MCCO)

-50% or more sugar maple ≥17m
+50% or more sugar maple (SUMA) ≥17m

-50% or more yellow birch ≥17m

-70% or more climax deciduous species (tolerant hardwood) ≥17m
+70% or more climax deciduous species or tolerant hdwd (MCDE) ≥17m

 70% or more climax coniferous or deciduous species with neither ≥17m

+group exceeding 60% (MCCD)

-30% or more red pine ≥12m
+30% or more red pine (excl. plantations) (REPI0 ≥12m

-10% or more red oak Any height

-10% or more eastern white cedar Any height
+50% or more Beech ≥18m